dajcs/miniRT/README.md

 ---

+### Bonus part

+Implemented functions:
+- multiple light sources with color
+- specular reflection (the 3rd component of the Phong model)
+- checkerboard pattern basic implementation ([improved version](.test/checker_dust_uv_solution.md))
+- one other second degree object: cone
+- mirrored reflection

+Possible additions:
+- [bump map textures](.test/bump_map_texture.md) (to visualize objects with uneven surfaces)
+- [refraction](.test/refraction.md) (to visualize transparent/semi-transparent objects)

 ## miniRT Project Collaboration Plan for 2 Students

 ### 1. Overview & Philosophy

 This plan refines the initial component division.
 - **Student A** will focus on the **"front-end"** – parsing the scene description and getting it to the screen.
 - **Student B** will own the **"back-end"** – the core rendering logic that turns the scene data into pixels.

 This clean separation minimizes dependencies and allows for independent testing.